demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**   |**Description**                                                                                                                                   |**Required**
   ------------------- |------------------------------------------------------------------------------------------------------------------------------------------------- |--------------
-  forum\_id           |Specify forum id which is help to retrieve forum details. forum\_id is known by fp user. if unknown, use flashpoint-search-forum-posts command.   |Required
+  forum\_id           |Specify forum id of the forum for which the details are to be fetched.
+The forum id can be known from context path (Flashpoint.Forum.ForumId or Flashpoint.Forum.Post.Forum.id) of flashpoint-search-forum-posts command or some other investigation.   |Required